Merlin-A/Efficioco/README.md

 The Ideal Effective Time Ratio is 0.75 or above...
 Try it out

+Instructions:-
-Just open the .py file and run it as simple as that Enter You're time in minutes -> Efficioco does all the work for by even adding your slotif you wish so.
+  <li>Just open the .py file and run it as simple as that </li>
+<li>Enter You're time in minutes -> Efficioco does all the work for by even adding your slot if you wish so </li>
-Done Entering Press "0", and Efficioco will move you onto the next section.
+  <li>Done Entering Press "0", and Efficioco will move you onto the next section. </li>

 Try it out
 Will be uploading the application soon.